 The Springside boarding school for Boys, mentioned in the first book about Harriet Tubman, written in 1869 – Scenes in the Life of Harriet Tubman – was quite possibly on the Underground Railroad.
 Freedom Seekers would leave railcars about ¼ mile away and make their way, sometimes with Tubman’s help (she lived just two miles away), to the thicket behind the inn to hide.
 This possibility just thrills Sean Lattimore, a local who, with his wife, Beth, bought this property from in-laws 18 years ago and has owned it ever since.

 The Lattimore’s continue to make improvements, and though the rooms have been renovated over 5 years ago, they appear to be freshly updated.
 Each of seven immaculate rooms is thoughtfully and individually decorated.
-Mine, Room 23, was large and richly dressed in Federal finery, with a separate sitting room featuring a brick fireplace, a carved four-poster canopy bed, burnished wood floors and paneling, and flat screen TV.
+Mine, Room 23, was large and richly dressed in Federal finery.
+It has a separate sitting room featuring a brick fireplace, a carved four-poster canopy bed, burnished wood floors and paneling, and flat screen TV.

 The Jacuzzi bathroom is light and bright with subway tile wainscoting and subtle striped wallpaper.

 The house restaurant, Oak & Vine replaced a more formal dining room about five years ago.
 Bistro-style, the atmosphere is convivial and the food very good.
-The likes of Truffle Stuffed Chicken ($22), Filet and Short Ribs ($34), and even the gluten-free vegetarian “Un” Spaghetti and Meatballs ($20; risotto croquets for meatballs, zucchini and carrot curls for pasta) are crowd pleasers.
+Truffle Stuffed Chicken ($22), Filet and Short Ribs ($34), and even the gluten-free vegetarian “Un” Spaghetti and Meatballs ($20 are crowd pleasers.